Returning to Care

-Reach out to a local HIV/AIDS service organization.
+Or you can reach out to a local HIV/AIDS service organization.
 They have lots of experience helping people who have left HIV care and want to return.

-Reasons People Stop Going to HIV Care
+Why Do Some People Stop Going to HIV Care?

-There are many reasons why some people stop taking their HIV medication and stop seeing their health care provider regularly.
+There are many reasons why some people stop seeing their health care provider regularly or stop taking their HIV medication.
 These include medication side effects that are difficult to manage, changes in health care coverage, moving to different city or state, or other issues such as substance abuse or mental health disorders.

 Need inspiration to return to care?
-View the personal stories of people living with HIV who are living healthy with HIV.
+View the personal stories of people with HIV who are living healthy with HIV.
 Visit PositiveSpin.HIV.gov.